TABLE OF CONTENTS

 During 2009, the country decriminalized the penalty for having small amounts of marijuana.
 Under the country’s health code, a person can have 5 grams of marijuana for personal consumption.

 The country decriminalized the possessions of small amounts of all major narcotics, including marijuana, cocaine, heroin, xtc, and crystal meth.
 Anyone caught in Mexico with two or three joints or about four lines of cocaine can no longer be arrested, fined, or imprisoned.

 However, police will provide the address of the nearest rehab clinic and advise the individual to get clean.
 During 2016, Mexico issued permits that allowed select individuals to import medical marijuana products.
 Individual permits were also issued for the personal use and cultivation of marijuana.
 Once President Nieto signs the bill then the law will provide blanket protection for all medical marijuana patients in Mexico.

 The bill also authorizes cultivation of marijuana plants for medical and scientific purposes.
 And legally permits the buying, selling, importing, and exporting of industrial products with a low THC concentration of 1 percent or less.

-To learn more about Mexico and Mexican Cannabis Laws be sure to enroll at the leading Mexico cannabis college.
+To learn more about Mexico and Mexican cannabis laws be sure to enroll at the leading Mexico cannabis college, Cannabis Training University.